 - Buy some local groceries from real farmers at the Farmers’ Market, every first and third Wednesday of the month

-3. Westside – where to stay in Birmingham for nightlife
+3. Westside – nice places to stay in Birmingham for nightlife

 Even though West Side is still part of the city center, its alternative character, and unique atmosphere will make you feel like you are in a completely different area, and will give you the best nightlife you can dream of!